 In other words, this param indicates how often your questions and highly-ranked answers were viewed by other people.
 Be default SE API doesn’t provided such information, so I had to grab it using nice and eaysy to use nodejs module called osmosis.
 Here is our TOP users by impact:

 Last year Eric Alexander and Vadim Gremyachev were fighting for first place.
-This year Vadim is TOP 1 in this list with impressive 3.6 millions of impact.
+This year Vadim is TOP 1 in this list with an impressive 3.6 millions of impact.
 Eric also has reached more than 3 millions.

 Below table shows who is the most effect user in terms of reputation per post:

 That was 2017.
-In 2017 we see that count of questions remains almost the same in comparison to 2016, however there are much more registered users.
-Unfortunately, in three last months of 2017 the number of answers and questions decreased.
+In 2017 we see that count of questions remains almost the same in comparison to 2016, however, there are much more registered users.
+Unfortunately, in three last months of 2017, the number of answers and questions decreased.

-As usual thank you all for you great questions and of course for your valuable answers!
+As usual, thank you all for you great questions and of course for your valuable answers!
 I know how hard is it.

 Again, here the link to report.